Can Eating Actually Make You Hungrier?

 1. Juices

-I hate to break it to you, but I’m not just talking about those little boxed juices your kids bring to school.
-I’m talking about the cold-pressed, raw, organic, green, and detoxing juices that have taken the health scene by storm.
-It turns out, a glass of juice lacks the fibrous skin of solid foods needed to maintain satiety.
-You drink your juice and your blood sugars spike, then crash, making you hungry.
+I hate to break it to you, but I'm not just talking about those little boxed juices your kids bring to school.
+I'm talking about the cold-pressed, raw, organic, green, and detoxing juices that have taken the health scene by storm.
+It turns out, a glass of juice lacks the fibrous skin of solid foods needed to maintain satiety, and liquid calories are often less satisfying than solid foods, so foods lacking fiber or protein tend to pass through the stomach quickly.
+You drink your juice and your blood sugar levels spike, then crash, so fruit juice can leave you feeling hungry again with quick hunger pangs.
 If you want a more satisfying juicing experience, make sure the juice is blended from real whole fruits and vegetables.
-Add nut butter and protein powder to further balance out your blood sugar and increase satiety.
-Always check the sugar content of the juice you’re drinking to make sure it isn’t liquid-sugar.
+Add nut butter and protein powder to further balance out your blood sugar and increase satiety, since protein, fiber, and healthy fats do a better job of keeping you full.
+Always check the sugar content of the juice you're drinking to make sure it isn't liquid-sugar.

 2. Simple-salty carbs

 Have you ever wolfed down a bag of chips and quickly followed it up with, “now I want something sweet“?
-You’re not alone.
-Salty snacks, like chips, are quick digesting simple carbohydrates.
-The energy they grant you is short lived and leave you craving more.
+You're not alone.
+Salty snacks, like chips, are quick-digesting refined carbohydrates.
+The energy they grant you is short lived.
+Their flavor also makes them easy to overeat, which can drive hunger and cravings.
+They can even provoke additional hunger and leave you craving more.
 The contrast between salty and sweet also tricks you into thinking you have two stomachs.
 Your salty stomach feels full, but you could still use something sweet.
 This starts an endless cycle of cravings that are hard to curb.

 3. Fast-fried food